ryanaustinf/LALR/README.md

 where LHS is the left hand side and RHSi is parts of the production for all productions with the first production's LHS being the start symbol.
-All left hand sides must be in all uppercase and all references to variables must be consistent e.g.
+All references to variables must be consistent e.g.

 	VAR1 -> VAR2
 	VAR2 -> 0